hihey54/neurips2022_reviewers/README.md

 # neurips2022_reviewers
-what are the most common first/last-names of the 10000 reviewers of NeurIPS2022?
+What are the most common first/last-names of the 10000 reviewers of NeurIPS2022?